yousuf1997/CPP_CourseWork/CS-5180/Inverted-Index-Project-1/Readme.md

-## Description
+# Inverted Index

-#### This progams builds inverted index, and it accepts collections of text files to be indexed.
-The user should be to query for document, and the index process it as set of boolean query.
+## This project is part of Information Retrieval course (CS-5180) which builds inverted index and position index of the terms by processing text documents, and it expects files only in txt.